coder745/josh_website/about.md

         <article>
             <a name='books'></a>
             <h3>Books I've Read</h3>
             <p>In my spare time, I try to delve deeper into specific aspects of tech that I want to learn more about.
-I find that sometimes buying a physical book or a kindle book is beneficial.
-Below I have listed some of the books I have read over the years that have contributed to where I am today.</p>
+I find that sometimes buying a book about a particular technology is a beneficial deep-dive experience.
+Below I have listed some of the books I have read over the years that have contributed to where I am today (listed in alphabetical order).</p>

             <ul class='smaller'>
                 {% assign sorted_books = site.data.books | sort: 'title' %}